Phone: (202) 296-5505 Email: info@winvale.com

 GSA Schedule | Government | 5 Min Read

-Several GSA Schedule contractors are subject to Contractor Performance Assessment Reporting System (CPARS) ratings.
-CPARS ratings are annual performance reviews written by government agencies to track how well you are meeting contractual requirements.
+Certain GSA Schedule contractors receive annual evaluations through the Contractor Performance Assessment Reporting System (CPARS).
+CPARS ratings are performance reviews conducted by government agencies to track how well you are meeting contractual requirements.
 These reviews are important because they can influence future contract award decisions, and consequently, future business.
-Here’s what you need to know about how the CPARS ratings work and if they apply to you as a GSA Schedule contractor.
+Here’s what you need to know about how CPARS ratings work and whether they apply to you as a GSA Schedule contractor.

 What is CPARS?

-The Contractor Performance Assessment Reporting System (CPARS) is a web-based system that allows government agencies to report and rate contractor performance.
-Just like with annual job evaluations or report cards in school, the government tracks how a contractor is performing during a specific period of time and gives you a detailed record.
-These reports include cost performance reports, quality reviews, financial solvency assessments, and earned contract incentives.
+The Contractor Performance Assessment Reporting System (CPARS) is a web-based system that allows government agencies to report on and rate contractor performance.
+Similar to annual job evaluations or school report cards, the government evaluates how a contractor has performed during a specific timeframe and provides a detailed report in the form of a CPARS evaluation.

 • Schedule/timeliness